gohugoio/hugo/content/content-management/organization.md

 ```

 {{% note %}}
 As of v0.20, Hugo does not recognize nested sections.
-So while you can nest as many content *directories* as you'd like, any child directory of a section will still be considered the same section as that of its parents.
+While you can nest as many content *directories* as you'd like, any child directory of a section will still be considered the same section as that of its parents.
 Therefore, in the above example, `{{.Section}}` for `lollapalooza.md` is `events` and *not* `chicago`.
+See the [related issue on GitHub](https://github.com/spf13/hugo/issues/465).
 {{% /note %}}

 ## Paths Explained